-- ensure implementation of French law No. 2017-399 of 27 March 2017 on the Duty of Care of Parent Companies and Ordering Parties, which is designed to identify risks and prevent serious violations of human rights and fundamental freedoms, serious harm to the health and safety of persons, and serious damage to the environment resulting from the operations of the company; the companies it controls; or subcontractors or suppliers with which the company has an ongoing business relationship, when such operations are part of said relationship; - define the risk mapping methodology and effectively map the risks involved in the operations of the Group and its suppliers;; - analyse the findings of the risk mapping exercise; - ensure that an alert mechanism is in place to report potential violations; - ensure that an alert mechanism is in place to report potential violations
+- ensure implementation of French law No. 2017-399 of 27 March 2017 on the Duty of Care of Parent Companies and Ordering Parties, which is designed to identify risks and prevent serious violations of human rights and fundamental freedoms, serious harm to the health and safety of persons, and serious damage to the environment resulting from the operations of the company; the companies it controls; or subcontractors or suppliers with which the company has an ongoing business relationship, when such operations are part of said relationship; - define the risk mapping methodology and effectively map the risks involved in the operations of the Group and its suppliers; - analyse the findings of the risk mapping exercise; - ensure that action plans are in place to mitigate risks and prevent serious violations or harm, that these plans are implemented and that their effectiveness is assessed: - ensure that an alert mechanism is in place to report potential violations.